It’s been a long time since I’ve done one of these, I know…you’ve been asking me for a new installment for quite some time now.

 3:30-At home, I get Sonia and Zoe started on their schoolwork.
 On ideal days, we do this right after lunch, but sometimes other things need to be done after lunch.
 Fortunately, homeschooling is quite flexible.

-While they work independently, I check Joshua and Lisey’s work.
+While they work independently, I check the older kids’ work.

-Sonia and Zoe aren’t as independent as Joshua and Lisey are, though, so I kind of hop back and forth between correcting work and helping them.
+Sonia and Zoe aren’t as independent though, so I kind of hop back and forth between correcting work and helping them.

 6:30-7:15-The kids and I eat dinner, which is comprised of leftovers and more lunch-y foods, like yogurt, toast, and fruit.
 While we eat (I usually finish before they do) I read to them.
 We’re studying the presidents right now for history this year, and we’re up to Chester A. Arthur.